dariatim/instructions-Ozon/README.md

-Here I public instructions in Russian created in my work and courses.
+In section Wiki I public instructions in Russian created in my work and courses.